osisoft/AVEVA-Adapter-BACnet-Docs/content/installation/install-the-adapter.md

 Complete the following steps to install a PI adapter on a Windows computer:

-1. Download the Windows .msi file from the [OSIsoft Customer portal (https://customers.osisoft.com/s/products)](https://customers.osisoft.com/s/products).
+1. Download the Windows .msi file from the [OSIsoft Customer portal](https://customers.osisoft.com/s/products).

     **Note:** Customer login credentials are required to access the portal.